kelektiv/node-cron/README.md

 Additionally, this library goes beyond the basic cron syntax and allows you to supply a Date object.
 This will be used as the trigger for your callback.
 Cron syntax is still an acceptable CronTime format.
 Although the Cron patterns supported here extend on the standard Unix format to support seconds digits, leaving it off will default to 0 and match the Unix behavior.

+There are tools that help when constructing your cronjobs.
+You might find something like https://cronjob.xyz/ helpful.
+But, note that it doesn't accept the exact same syntax as this library, for instance, it doesn't accept the `seconds` field, so keep that in mind.

 If You Are Submitting Bugs/Issues
 =============